jacksonrayhamilton/context-coloring/README.md

   comments using `font-lock`.
 - `context-coloring-syntactic-strings` (default: `t`): If non-nil, also color strings using `font-lock`.
-- `context-coloring-default-delay` (default: `0.25`): Default delay between a buffer update and colorization.
 - `context-coloring-javascript-block-scopes` (default: `nil`): If non-nil, also color block scopes in the scope hierarchy in JavaScript.